 BIG-Y Results and SNP testing:

-Three members of the Kenyon Project have received their BIG -Y results.
+Several members of the Kenyon Project have done Big-Y testing.
 One of them is project administrator Richard R. Kenyon.
 Two members were already identified as having L21 as their terminal SNP.
-Results of the testing led to this:
+Results of the testing led to this.

 They discovered several matching novel variants and some non-matching variants.
 If you have any questions regarding Big Y testing or additional SNP testing for yourself, you can contact Richard or Marilyn.
-FTDNA is developing a panel of SNPs "downstream" of L21, which should test for recent SNPS specific to Kenyons lineage.
-We will update you as to when those become available.
-You can order individual SNPs, for instance, FGC5494 is available.
+FTDNA has developed a panel of SNPs "downstream" of L21.
+You can order individual SNPs, for instance, FGC5494 and A1148 are currently available.

 Haplogroups to date: